SteeltoeOSS/Documentation/api/v4/connectors/mysql.md

 ## Kubernetes

-This Connectors supports the [Service Binding Specification for Kubernetes](https://github.com/servicebinding/spec).
+This Connector supports the [Service Binding Specification for Kubernetes](https://github.com/servicebinding/spec).
 It can be used through the Bitnami [Services Toolkit](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/services-toolkit-install-services-toolkit.html).

 For details on how to use this, see the instructions at https://github.com/SteeltoeOSS/Samples/tree/latest/Connectors/src/MySql#running-on-tanzu-application-platform-tap.